ai-agency

 Context Maintenance

-When code changes, .ai-agents/context/ files must be updated accordingly.
+When the project changes, .ai-agents/context/ files must be updated accordingly.

 API added/changed/removed → Update api-spec.json